Exact and high order discretization schemes for Wishart processes and their affine extensions: High-order discretization schemes for Wishart and semidefinite positive affine processes

-Up to know we have given an exact simulation method for Wishart processes.
-It relies on a remarkable splitting of the infinitesimal generator given in Theorem~\ref{SplioperCan}.
+In this section, we switch from exact sampling to approximate schemes.
+First, this will enable us to simulate not only Wishart processes, but also general affine processes.
+More importantly, the discretization schemes that we introduce are in practice faster than the exact simulation scheme, especially if one has to sample entire paths.
+This will be illustrated in Section~\ref{SecSimul}.

 When dealing with discretization schemes, splitting operators is a powerful technique to construct schemes for SDEs from other schemes obtained on simpler SDEs.
 This idea of splitting originates from the seminal work of Strang~\cite{Strang} in the field of ODEs.
-As pointed by Ninomiya and Victoir~\cite{NV} or Alfonsi~\cite{Alfonsi}, it rather easy to analyse the weak error of schemes obtained by splitting, simply by using the same arguments as Talay and Tubaro~\cite{Talay} for the Euler-Maruyama scheme.
-Thus, we will only focus on the analysis of the weak error, i.e. the error made on marginal distributions.
+As pointed out by Ninomiya and Victoir~\cite{NV} or Alfonsi~\cite{Alfonsi}, it is rather easy to analyze the weak error (i.e., the error made on marginal distributions) of schemes obtained by splitting.
+Indeed, this can be done simply by using the same arguments as Talay and Tubaro~\cite{Talay} for the Euler--Maruyama scheme.
+Nonetheless, when we use the splitting technique for SDEs that are defined on a given domain [$\posm$ in our case], one has to be careful that the discretization scheme remains in it.
+For example, in the case of the CIR diffusion (i.e., $d=1$), general splitting methods such as Ninomiya and Victoir~\cite{NV} fail to preserve the domain $\R^+$.
+It is, in fact, only well defined for $\alpha\ge1$, while the CIR process exists for any $\alpha\ge0$ (see Alfonsi~\cite{Alfonsi}).
+Of course, the same remark holds for Wishart and affine processes.
+This is why we will use the ad hoc splitting (\ref{SplioperCan}) instead of general splitting methods, which enables us to get schemes that preserve $\posm$ and are defined without any restriction on the parameters.